 PCA biplot = PCA observations plot + variable plot.

-we can probably notice that a PCA biplot simply merges an usual observations PCA plot with a plot of variables.
-The arrangement is like this:
+we can probably notice that a PCA biplot simply merges an usual observations PCA plot with a plot of

 *Bottom axis: PC1 score.